Board of Directors

 Kenneth L. Quaglio is currently CEO and President of Celerity IT, LLC, a business acceleration consulting group that specializes in developing digital business solutions, including mobile applications, which he joined in 2017.
 From 2014 through 2017, Mr. Quaglio was CEO and President of Siteworx, LLC, a leading digital marketing consultancy.
 From 2012 through 2014, Mr. Quaglio served as Chief Operating Officer of 3Pillar Global, Inc., a global software product development company.
 From 2009 through 2012 he was Partner/Principal, Advisory Services Performance Improvement for Ernst and Young, LLP.
 Mr. Quaglio brings to the Board additional qualifications, including his experience as a CEO, and his expertise in strategy, planning and execution, leadership and management, new business development, and technology services.
 Mr. Quaglio also serves as an audit committee financial expert.

-Leigh Ann Schultz has been CFO of Streetsense, LLC, a strategy and design consultancy, since May 2017.
-Previously, she was founder and CEO of Vintage Advisory, LLC, a strategic advisory firm providing transaction, financial advisory and strategic planning support to start-up and growth companies, as well as non-profits.
+Leigh Ann Schultz has recently been named CFO and Head of Operations for Harvest Hosts, founded by Joel Holland, of StoryBlocks.
+Previously, Mrs. Schultz was CFO of Streetsense, LLC, a strategy and design consultancy.
+She was also founder and CEO of Vintage Advisory, LLC, a strategic advisory firm providing transaction, financial advisory and strategic planning support to start-up and growth companies, as well as non-profits.
 From 2014 through 2016, she was Managing Director for MorganFranklin Consulting, a strategy and execution-focused business consulting firm.
 From 2012 through 2014, she was Mid-Atlantic Managing Director of Riveron Consulting, a mergers and acquisition advisory firm.
 From 2010 through 2012, Ms. Schultz served in the Division of Corporation Finance of the U.S. Securities and Exchange Commission (“SEC”), where she focused on the telecommunications sector, among others.
 Her responsibilities at the SEC included examining complex filings made under the Securities Act of 1933 and the Securities Exchange Act of 1934, providing guidance on financial statement disclosure requirements and resolving accounting and disclosure issues arising in filings.
 Ms. Schultz brings to the Board additional qualifications, including her financial background and expertise in strategic planning, mergers and acquisitions, acquisition integration, SEC reporting and compliance, business process improvement, and project management.
 Ms. Schultz was named a National Association of Corporate Directors (NACD) Governance Fellow in 2018.
 Ms. Schultz also serves as an audit committee financial expert.